How do you prefer to learn a new language?

 Hannah and Linda’s Experience in Cusco

-Let’s get to know our volunteers a little more.
+Let’s get to know two of our volunteers a little more.
 Meet Linda(18) and Hannah(18) from Germany.
 They arrived in Cusco 3 months ago after doing some volunteering work in Zanzibar.
-How cool right? 😲

-Currently, they are volunteering at a school in Cusco with Proyecto Peru.
+Currently, they are volunteering at a locla school in Cusco through their partnership with.
+Proyecto Peru.
 They are working in Childcare as teachers and helping with activities for the kids.
-Do you want to get to know more about their experience in Cusco?
-Keep reading.

 Read more